MichaelDBA/pg_vacuum/readme.md

 # pg_vacuum

-This python program determines whether a vacuum/analyze/freeze should be done and if so, which one.
+This python program does  vacuum/analyze/freeze actions on tables and materialized views based on the user inputs provided.

 (c) 2018-2022 SQLEXEC LLC
 <br/>